Green for Danger (film)

-Green for Danger is a 1946 British thriller film, based on the 1944 detective novel of the same name by Christianna Brand.
+Green for Danger is a 1946 British mystery thriller film, based on the 1944 detective novel of the same name by Christianna Brand.
 It was directed by Sidney Gilliat and stars Sally Gray, Trevor Howard, Rosamund John, Leo Genn, and Alastair Sim.
 The film was shot at Pinewood Studios in England.
 The title is a reference to the colour-coding used on the gas cylinders used by anaesthetists.

 Plot

 Inspector Cockrill is typing a report to his chief at Scotland Yard on the "amazing events" beginning on 17th August 1944, with postman Joseph Higgins "the first to die".
 We see the operating theatre and the personnel in a rural hospital.
 "Two will be dead, one a murderer".

 The V-1 offensive sends flying bombs far from London.
 Higgins reports for duty as a warden, and a "doodlebug" hits.
-A wireless plays in the wreckage—an Englishwoman giving a Nazi propaganda broadcast.
+A wireless plays in the wreckage –an Englishwoman giving a Nazi propaganda broadcast.

 Higgins comes into the hospital unconscious, without identification.
 Mr. Eden commiserates with Nurse Sanson about the nightmares she has had since the death of her mother, suggesting the work with bombing victims is a reminder.

 Nurse Linley tells Eden that she has broken her engagement to Dr. Barnes, an anaesthetist.
 A bomb lands, and they kiss under the watchful eye of Sister Bates.
 Sister Bates runs away, hiding tears.
 Sanson recognises Higgins, who reminds her of her mother.
 Before surgery, Woods recognised the name.
 Higgins becomes distressed when he hears Woods' voice.

 Barnes administers the anaesthetic.
 Something is wrong.
 Full oxygen is of no help.
 "They neglected nothing," Cockrill says.
 "Joseph Higgins was quite dead".

 At a big staff party, a bitter Bates warns Barnes that Eden is after Linley.
 She announces to the party that she has proof that Higgins was murdered.
 Leaving the party, she goes through the windy night to the operating theatre to retrieve her proof and is met by a gowned and masked figure holding a scalpel.
 Linley finds her body.

 Cockrill arrives and interviews the five suspects: Barnes, Eden, Linley, Sanson and Woods.
 He reveals that Bates was stabbed to death, then dressed in a gown and stabbed a second time.
 In addition, some poison pills are missing.

 Barnes shows Cockrill the anaesthesia set-up.
 "There was the vital evidence," Cockrill recalls, "Right under my nose… It might have saved another life".
 The investigation continues.

 Linley has suspicions, but the others advise her to talk to Cockrill.
 She goes to bed.
 Woods puts a shilling in the gas meter to heat a kettle.
 The gas fire in Linley's room is on but not lit.

 Sanson calls for help but falls, dropping Linley downstairs headfirst.